uoeIDS/IDS_website/content/policies.en.md

 - **Late work policy:** Some assignments cannot be turned in late and some assignments can be turned in past the deadline with a late penalty:
   - Quizzes: No late work accepted (note that we drop the lowest score of the quizzes, so if you miss one quiz, this can be your dropped score).
-  - Homework assignments: Late work accepted up to 4 days past the deadline, or until feedback is given, whichever is sooner (i.e. Tuesday after the deadline, 16:00 UK time), with 5% penalty for each 24 hours late.
+  - Homework assignments: Late work accepted up to 4 days past the deadline, or until feedback is given, whichever is sooner (i.e. the Saturday of the week following the deadline, 16:00 UK time), with 5% penalty for each 24 hours late.
   - Project: No late work accepted for the presentation, no late work accepted for the written component.

 Please review the official University and School policies <a id="extensions">here</a>.